jjv360/nim-termui/README.md

 # Confirmation
 let confirmed = termuiConfirm("Are you sure you want to continue?")

+# Show a label, as if the user had entered it in a input field
+termuiLabel("Your name", "John")

 # Progress bar
 let progress = termuiProgress("Uploading file...")
 progress.update(0.1)